Dalhousie Adventure Camp is specially planned to project the young students into the less explored field of trekking and adventure.

 Dainkund Top is the highest point of the Dalhousie Hills and offers a mesmeric 360 degree view from the top.
 Participants are put in this challenging height gain, where they start from the Kalatop basecamp and reaches to this final point in 3 – 4 hours.

 On successful summit to this trekking peak, a group photo is taken with the Indian Tricolor and is happens the most memorable moment of the whole trekking expedition.
-After spending around 2 – 3 hours on that high altitude point, the team descends in the manner of climbing down.
+After spending some time on that high altitude point, the team descends in the manner of climbing down.
 Sliding through slopes and playing with snow balls and forming snow man besides the trails, all reaches back to base camp and enjoys the campfire with their hot dinner.

 Khajjiar, locally Khajjar is a small round shaped lake situated amongst the dense forest.
 Due to its grassy slopes and green grounds around the lake, it attracts lacks of visitors throughout the year.
 Being below the snow line, it is never under the snow cover and is the place where more than 1000 movies are shot!